Kosmosaik/ProgressCrawl/docs/Quality_System_Technical_Summary.md

 ### 7.1 When finalizing
 - Apply `currentGrade` to each pending item.
-- Create item instances with grade metadata:
+- Create item instances with Quality metadata:
   - `itemInstance.grade = {tierIndex, step}` or `"F4"` label
 - Add to inventory.
 - Update the source instance state: